 1 Starting with Excel

-Excel is a program from the Microsoft Office package and it allows you to make calculations in calculation sheets (spreadsheets).
-This chapter is an introduction to spreadsheets in general and in Excel specific.
+Excel is part of the Microsoft Office suite.
+It allows you to perform calculations in spreadsheets.
+This chapter provides an introduction to spreadsheets in general, with a specific focus on Excel.

 1.1 What is Excel?

-A spreadsheet is a computer program with which you can put data (text, numbers, …) in sheets consisting of rows and columns.
-Besides capturing data, you can also perform a variety of operations on the data.
-Microsoft Excel is such a program.
+A spreadsheet is a computer program that lets you enter data (text, numbers, etc.) into sheets made up of rows and columns.
+Besides entering data, you can also perform various operations on it.
+Microsoft Excel is one such program.

-The term spreadsheet is also used to refer to the file created by the program.
-And in Excel, an individual file is also referred to as a workbook.
-The standard file format in Excel is .xlsx
+The term “spreadsheet” is also used to refer to a file created with such a program.
+In Excel, this file is called a workbook.
+The standard file format is .xlsx

-A workbook can have one or more worksheets.
-A worksheet is divided into rows and columns.
-The intersection of a row and a column is a cell.
-Individual cells are usually identified by a column letter and a row number.
-For example, B3 specifies the cell in column B and row 3.
+A workbook can contain one or more worksheets.
+A worksheet is divided into rows and columns, and their intersections are called cells.
+Cells are identified by a column letter and a row number — for example, B3 refers to the cell in column B, row 3.

 1.2 Starting and Closing Excel

-The possibilities to start Excel depends on the way the system is installed.
-This course assumes a default installation of Microsoft Office 365 EN on a system with Windows 10.
-On almost all computers Excel can be started through the start button of Windows and this method is described here.
-The most convenient start is through a shortcut on the desktop or a button on the taskbar.
+How you start Excel depends on your system setup.
+This course assumes a default installation of Microsoft Office 365 on Windows 10.
+On most systems, Excel can be launched from the Start menu.
+The easiest way is to use a shortcut on the desktop or taskbar.

 Task 1.1